 Blueberry Fritters

 These Blueberry Fritters are made with a cakey batter and fresh blueberries.
-After picking a lot of blueberries at the farm, I was wondering what I can make with them.
+After picking a lot of blueberries at the farm, I was wondering what I could make with them.
 The farm was selling blueberry fritters.
-Line to get these treats was long and my child was getting inpatient.
+The line to get these treats was long, and my child was getting impatient.
 We had to leave, and I promised him to make blueberry fritters at home.
-Mommy said, mommy did!
+Mommy said, Mommy did!

+In a mixing bowl, combine flour, baking powder, and salt.
+Set aside.
+Wash and dry with a paper towel.
 In another mixing bowl, whisk eggs with sugar until the mixture is fluffy.
-Stir in flour mixture.
+Stir in the flour mixture.
 Add warm milk and stir to combine.

 - Don’t overmix the dough.
 Overmixing dough will make fritters flat and dense.

 - Use a candy thermometer to check hot oil.
-Frying oil should be at 375F.
+Frying oil should be at 375oF.

-- Start to heat oil after you make batter.
-Other way oil will get too hot and you can burn batter.
+- Start to heat the oil after you make the batter.
+Another way oil will get too hot is you can burn batter.

 - Don’t overcrowd the frying oil.
-Fry no more than 3-4 at the time to get perfect and crispy blueberry fritters.
+Fry no more than 3-4 at a time to get perfect and crispy blueberry fritters.

-- Gluten free flour will also work for this recipe.
-King Arthur or Bob’s Red Mill both make a high-quality flour.
+- Gluten-free flour will also work for this recipe.
+King Arthur and Bob’s Red Mill both make high-quality flour.

-Tip form Marina: Use the back of a wooden spoon to test the heat.
+Tip from Marina: Use the back of a wooden spoon to test the heat.
 Once bubbles start forming, the oil is ready.

-If you make these blueberry fritters, please tag me on the social media and make sure to leave a rating down below.
+If you make these Blueberry Fritters, please tag me on social media and leave a rating below.
 I would love to see your creations!
-Check also other recipes:

 Blueberry Fritters